Prem-minister/helloprem/README.md

 <h1 align = "center">helloprem</h1>
 <p align = "center">Welcome.
 This is the first version of my personal website.
-It was made entirely from scratch using HTML, CSS, SCSS and JavaScript.</p>
+I have made this website entirely from scratch using HTML, CSS, SCSS and JavaScript. </p>
 <br>
 <img src = "https://github.com/Prem-minister/helloprem/blob/main/mywebsite.PNG" />
 <br>

-## Credits

 Here, I would like to thank and give credit to [brittanychiang.com](https://brittanychiang.com) as I took a lot of design inspiration from her personal website.
 I hope you will check out her personal website as well because she has really outdone it.